joadtor/esCam/README.md

 Configure the android device (Android Virtural or Mobile phone), and run the application within Eclipse.

 ## Install OpenCV on the Virtual Device Manager

+**Update: EsCam works now with installing OpenCV on the device as it is provided within the application.**

 You can follow the steps in this (tutorial)[http://docs.opencv.org/doc/tutorials/introduction/android_binary_package/O4A_SDK.html]